 From LSD to hypnosis to self-deprivation tanks, the real events of Project MKUltra were wilder than any movie or TV show could ever depict.

-No one was supposed to know.
-The project was treated with such secrecy that it was given multiple code names.
-In the end, all the records pertaining to it were destroyed by the director of the CIA himself — that is, all but a small misfiled cache.
+The project was treated with such secrecy that it was given multiple code names and most of the records pertaining to it were destroyed by the director of the CIA himself — that is, all but a small misfiled cache.

-The public now has access to 20,000 documents, a very small percentage of the original records: all that remains of what is arguably one of the largest and most heinous government cover-ups of all time.
+The public now has access to 20,000 documents around Project MKUltra’s mind control experiments, but even this provides only a trivial glance into what is arguably one of the largest and most heinous government cover-ups of all time.

 Before MKUltra, There Was Operation Paperclip